What Boards Need to Know About the SEC's New Derivatives Rule

 The SEC recently adopted Rule 18f-4 under the 1940 Act, which will establish a comprehensive framework for the use of derivatives transactions by registered funds.
 The rule will replace SEC guidance and staff no-action letters that together have governed the use of derivatives by registered funds for over 40 years with an expansive regulatory framework.

 Funds will not need to come into compliance with the rule until the summer of 2022, but most fund families will need to devote significant time and resources to prepare for the new regulatory framework in advance of the compliance date.

-This will serve as the first of several one-hour webinars designed to help familiarize clients with the rule.
+This serves as the first of several one-hour webinars designed to help familiarize clients with the rule.

 - Overview of the Rule;

 - What to Expect in Board Reporting; and

 - Board Obligations When Funds Fall Out of Compliance